Experts in autism care

 Meet the team

-Children’s Mercy has an excellent team of developmental and behavioral clinicians.
-The Autism Clinic is co-directed by licensed child psychologists Victoria Little, PhD and Cy Nadler, PhD.
-Several dedicated staff members, including a clinic coordinator, family resource nurse, and a family training coordinator, are on hand to assist you.
+Children’s Mercy has an excellent team of clinicians to support your family, including psychologists and developmental-behavioral pediatricians with expertise in autism and other developmental conditions.
+Several dedicated staff members, including a family resource nurse and a family training coordinator, are on hand to assist you.
+The Autism Clinic is directed by licensed child psychologist Cy Nadler, PhD.

 I think my child may have autism.
 What should I do?